missionpinball/mpf-docs/running/commands/game.rst

 Enables verbose logging to the console output.

-Note that on due to the way the command prompt console works on Windows, enabling verbose logging on Windows will significantly affect MPF (in a bad way).
+Note that due to the way the command prompt console works on Windows, enabling verbose logging on Windows will significantly affect MPF (in a bad way).
 Windows computers can run MPF no problem, but because of their weird console slowness we recommend